-These Guidelines were a joint effort written by the project team including Ahmid Said, Project Coordinator, Peter O'Hara, International PFM Advisor, project specialists Anteneh Tesfaye, Biniyam Abebe, Endashaw Mogessie and other team members of the NTFP-PFM Research and Development Project.
-Professor Adrian Wood, Project Manager and Professor of Sustainability in the Business School at the University of Huddersfield, and Afework Hailu, Project Management Committee Member and Director of EWNRA, also provided valuable inputs.
+These Guidelines were a joint effort written by the project team including Ziyenu Lemma (Project Coordinator), Peter O'Hara (International PFM Advisor), and Dawit Biru (PFM project specialist).
+These guidelines are based on ones developed for the earlier NTFP-PFM project led by Ahmid Said (Project Coordinator), Peter O'Hara (International PFM Advisor), project specialists - Anteneh Tesfaye, Biniyam Abebe, Endashaw Mogessie and other team members of the NTFP-PFM Project.
+Professor Adrian Wood, Project Manager and Professor of Sustainability in the Business School at the University of Huddersfield, and Afework Hailu, Project Management Committee Member and Executive Director of EWNRA, also provided valuable inputs.

 Many of the contents of the guidelines have evolved through regular insightful feedback from government counterparts of the project at kebele, wereda, zonal and regional levels about the PFM approach and steps followed, while very importantly the insights that have been provided throughout the process by the community members themselves have greatly shaped the guidelines.
+The inputs and contributions of international and national development actors and experts have played an important role in producing the guidelines.

-Correct citation: Said, Ahmid and O'Hara, Peter et al 2013.
+Correct citation: Lemma, Ziyenu; Biru, Dawit; Said, Ahmid and O'Hara, Peter et al 2015.
 Participatory Forest Management Guidelines.
-Non Timber Forest Products - Participatory Forest Management, Research and Development Project, South West Ethiopia, Masha, Ethiopia and Huddersfield, UK
+Wild Coffee Conservation by PFM Project, South West Ethiopia, Mizan Teferi, Ethiopia and Huddersfield, UK